NIHR Pre-doctoral Fellowships Guidance Notes - Round 3, January 2021

 Scope of Funding

 - Applicants need to identify an eligible Host Organisation which will act as their employer for the duration of the Fellowship.
-Any organisation wishing to host an NIHR Fellowship must be able to provide the applicant with a contract of employment for the duration of the award and be capable of fulfilling the role of research sponsor as set out in the Research Governance Framework for Health & Care.
+Any organisation wishing to host an NIHR Fellowship must be able to provide the applicant with a contract of employment for the duration of the award and be capable of fulfilling the role of research sponsor as set out in the UK Policy Framework for Health and Social Care Research.
 Further guidance on the roles and responsibilities of a research sponsor can be found on the Health Research Authority’s (HRA) website.
 Host Organisations can either be a recognised Higher Education Institute (HEI) or any other organisation which provides health or social care services and is based in England and in receipt of public funding (for example, social enterprises or local authorities).

 - An NIHR Fellowship award requires that the award holder has a contract of employment with the host organisation for the duration of the Fellowship.
 The Department of Health and Social Care (DHSC) will enter into a Fellowship contract with the Host Organisation.
 Government procurement transparency regulations require the publication of all contracts made with the DHSC to be made available on the DHSC website.
 Confidential information including research proposals, detailed finance information, bank details, and departmental staff names (other than the award holder’s name) will be removed from the published versions.